 Im Rhythmus Bleiben – sound, emotion, memory.
 Sometimes it’s about more than the music.

 Paddy Dougan is the frontman of Je$us Loves Amerika

-When Adam asked me if I’d be interested in writing some words on my favorite Front 242 song – I was hesitant.
-Front 242 remains one of my all-time favorite electronic body music acts.
+When Adam asked me if I’d be interested in writing some words on my favourite Front 242 song – I was hesitant.
+Front 242 remains one of my all-time favourite electronic body music acts.
 Have seen them countless times, met them on more than one occasion, booked them once as a promoter, and continue to collect their vast discography on vinyl, CD and cassette (which includes a Wax Trax cassette of “Back Catalog”).
 The hesitation came in what track to choose; “Im Rhythmus Bleiben”, “Quite Unusual”, “Flag”, “U-Men”, etc.???
-Their catalog holds so many gems.
+Their catalogue holds so many gems.